 The only other thing you need to know about today’s recipe: make more than 1 loaf.
 This bread will be gone quicker than you can say where’s the peanut butte….

 See recipe notes for double chocolate zucchini muffins.
-And if you top them with my milk chocolate frosting, you’ll get chocolate zucchini bread cupcakes.
+And if you top them with my chocolate buttercream, you’ll get chocolate zucchini bread cupcakes.